bigjosh/Move38-Arduino-Platform/cores/blinkcore/Interrupts.md

 # Blinks Interrupt Usage

+## `TIMER2_OCR2A_vect`

+Fires every time Timer2 matches with 128 (max is 256).

+We needed a 256us clock to properly do IR comms, but there is no suitable prescaller that get us this rate so we had to synthesize it.

+We do this by combining the overflow interrupt on timer0 with the match interrupt on timer2.
+Both are running in lockstep at 512us rate, and so by setting the match on timer2 to 128, we get one interrupt every 256us.

+On each match, we call the 256us clock callbacks.

 ## `TIMER0_OVF_vect`

 Fires every time the Timer0 overflows.

-This timer directly drives the RED and GREN LEDs via PWM output.
+This timer directly drives the RED and GREEN LEDs via PWM output.
 It is also synchronized with Timer2 whose output drives the BLUE LED though a charge pump.

 It is run off the 4Mhz system clock with a `/8` prescaller, giving a tick rate of 500Khz.

 The overflow happens every 256 ticks, giving an interrupt rate of ~2KHz (every 512ms).

-On each overflow, first the `ISR_CALLBACK_TIMER` callback is execute with interrupts disabled, and then the pixel refresh is executed with the interrupts enabled.
+On each overflow, we first call the 256us clock callbacks, then the 512us clock callback.

-Empirically this codes takes a max of about 110us.

 ### Pixel Refresh